steinbeck/chickendoor/README.md

 ## Specifications

 * 3 modes (manual-, time-based, light-based operation), independently selectable for opening and closing (e.g. open every morning at 8am, but close at night when the light is low).
 * This obviously requires a light sensor.
 This one has a BH1750.
+You can also set a delay.
+If the light has been below or above threshold for a certain number of minutes, the door moves.
 * BME280 for temperature, humidity and pressure
 * Manual opening and closing with two buttons at the device.
 * A current sensor that notices when the built-in end stops of the actuator have switched the device off, so the system knows when the door is fully open or closed.